lightning/bolts/03-transactions.md

 		- previous_out_point: 36 bytes
 			- hash: 32 bytes
 			- index: 4 bytes
-		- OP_DATA: 1 byte (ScriptSigLength)
+		- var_int: 1 byte (script_sig length)
 		- script_sig: 0 bytes
-		- witness <----	we use "Witness" instead of "ScriptSig" for transaction validation, but "Witness" is stored separately and cost for it size is smaller.
+		- witness <----	we use "witness" instead of "script_sig" for transaction validation, but "witness" is stored separately and cost for it size is smaller.
 So we separate the calculation of ordinary data from witness data.